paldepind/composable.el/README.md

 ## Composable Mark mode

-Composable mark mode activates the object bindings when the mark is activated by pressing <kbd>C-SPC</kbd>(`set-mark-command`).
-The layer is only active immediately after the mark has been set.
+Composable mark mode activates the
+[object bindings](#the-default-object-bindings) when the mark is activated with <kbd>C-SPC</kbd>(`set-mark-command`).

 ```lisp
 (composable-mark-mode 1)
 ```

+This makes it possible to mark things easily using the object bindings.
+A few examples:

+* <kbd>C-SPC l</kbd>: Mark line
+* <kbd>C-SPC y</kbd>: Mark symbol

+The layer is only active immediately after the mark has been set.
+This insures that `composable-mark-mode` does not interfere with `delete-selection-mode`.
+One can for instance perform <kbd>C-SPC l h</kbd>.
+The <kbd>l</kbd> will select a line but after that the object bindings will be turned of and the subsequent <kbd>h</kbd> will be a self-insertion.

 ## Successively calling a composable command